ibbles/LearningProgramming/Taskflow.md

 }
 ```

+![](./images/taskflow/dynamic_task.jpg)

+Unfortunately, we cannot see the child tasks of the dynamic task in the diagram since they don't have a permanent representation in the `tf::Taskflow`.

 Tasks that succeeds a parent task also succeeds the dynamic tasks spawned by that parent task.

-![](./images/taskflow/dynamic_task.jpg)

-Unfortunately, we cannot see the child tasks of the dynamic task since they don't have a permanent representation in the `tf::Taskflow`.

 # Conditions And Loops

 Tasks need not be performed in a pure top-to-bottom order.
-Through conditions we can dynamically decide to only run some branches of the graph, or run some parts multiple times.
+Through condition tasks we can dynamically decide to only run some branches of the graph, or run some parts multiple times.
 That is, a Taskflow is not a DAG.
 There a are some caveats though that we will get to.